timgoud/terraform-provider-zabbix/website/docs/index.html.markdown

 page_title: "Provider: Zabbix"
 sidebar_current: "docs-zabbix-index"
 description: |-
-  The Zabbix provider is used to interact with zabbix resource.
+  The Zabbix provider is used to interact with the resources supported by Zabbix API.
 The provider needs to be configured with the proper credentials before it can be used.
 ---

 # Zabbix Provider

-The zabbix provider is used to interact with the resources supported by zabbix.
+The [Zabbix](https://www.zabbix.com) provider is used to interact with the resources supported by Zabbix API.
 The provider needs to be configured with the proper credentials before it can be used.

 Use the navigation to the left to read about the available resources.